lucadevitis-msm/acceptance-spec-puppet/README.md

 * `FATAL`
 * `UNKNOWN`

-By default, logging has a threshold level of `WARN`, and does not print anything out.
+By default, logging has a threshold level of `WARN`.

 ## `msmfg-puppet-module-create`